GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 overview of these containers, listing only the most critical members.
 For complete details, see Appendix A.  We will later present how they are used when importing or exporting them to or from files, memory locations, or streams.
-The first six are the standard GMT objects, while the latter two are special data containers to facilitate the passing of user data in and out of GMT modules.
+The first five are the standard GMT objects, while the latter two are special data containers to facilitate the passing of user data in and out of GMT modules.
 These resources are defined in the include file ``gmt_resources.h``; please consult this file to ensure correctness